Donald Trump

 Negative

-"We deserve to be treated with respect and I don't think the American president has done that lately since he took office"
+"We deserve to be treated with respect and I don't think the American president has done that lately since he took office,"

 Mute Egede

-Greenland's path to autonomy
+Greenland's path to independence

 Neutral

 Inuit Ataqatigiit (IA), the party of Prime Minister Mute Egede, favours gradual steps towards autonomy.
-"Citizens must feel secure," he told local media.

 Masaana Egede